JaneliaSciComp/Neuroptikon/Source/Documentation/Source/UserInterface/Inspector.rst

 Inspector
 =========

 The inspector window allows you to view and modify the properties of objects in biological networks and their visualizations.
 There is a single inspector window that inspects whichever :doc:`network window <NetworkWindow>` is in front.
+You can open the inspector window by choosing the first item in the View menu.

 Neuroptikon includes biological inspectors for :ref:`arborizations <arborization-inspector>`, :ref:`gap junctions <gap-junction-inspector>`, :ref:`innervations <innervation-inspector>`, :ref:`muscles <muscle-inspector>`, :ref:`neurites <neurite-inspector>`, :ref:`neurons <neuron-inspector>`, :ref:`pathways <pathway-inspector>`, :ref:`regions <region-inspector>`, :ref:`stimuli <stimulus-inspector>`, :ref:`synapses <synapse-inspector>` and :ref:`user defined attributes <attributes-inspector>`.
 On the visualization side, inspectors are included for :ref:`appearance <appearance-inspector>`, :ref:`automatic arrangement of nested objects <arrangement-inspector>`, :ref:`general display settings <display-inspector>`, :ref:`geometry <geometry-inspector>`, :ref:`groups <group-inspector>` and :ref:`paths <path-inspector>`.